About Us

 Religious and Astronomical Importance of Sacsayhuamán

-The religious significance of this place was of great meaning, as it was here where the Inti Raymi (Festival of the Sun) took place, a ceremony that was held every winter solstice, in which offerings and sacrifices were made in honor of the sun god.
+The Festival of the Sun was a ceremony that formed part of their religion and took place every winter solstice, during which offerings and sacrifices were made in honor of the sun god.

-The Incas used astronomy to develop their calendar, as well as to know when the dry or rainy season began and to determine the start date of the harvest.
-The observation of the sun's position also determined the beginning of a solstice and equinox.
+The Incas used astronomy to create their calendar and to know when the dry or rainy season began, as well as to determine the beginning of the harvest season, thanks to the observation of the sun’s position when solstices and equinoxes began.

-Sacsayhuamán was originally built with a religious purpose, in honor of the God Illapa "the god of thunder" among other deities worshiped by the Incas.
-However, after the arrival of the Spaniards, it became a battlefield, being referred to by the Spaniards as a "fortress."
+Sacsayhuamán was initially built with a religious purpose, in honor of the god Illapa, “the god of thunder,” among other deities worshipped by the Incas.
+However, after the arrival of the Spaniards, it became a battlefield and was referred to by them as a “fortress.”

-The complex itself has important architectural and natural parts, each with its own meanings and stories, such as:
+The park itself contains important architectural and natural features, each with its own meaning and history, such as:

 The Towers

-They are named Muyuccmarca, Paucarmarca, and Sallaqmarca and are located at the top of the bastions (zigzag walls).
-In the times of the Incas, these were towers arranged in a straight line at the summit of the hill, where there was abundant water, and today, we can still see parts of the aqueducts.
+They are known as Muyucmarca, Paucarmarca, and Sallaqmarca, and they are located in the upper part of the bastions (zigzag walls).
+In Inca times, they were towers arranged in a straight line at the top of the hill.
+There was abundant water at this site, and today you can still see part of the aqueducts.

-• Muyuccmarca comes from Quechua: “Muyuq” means round, “Marca” means settlement.
-Its circular bases confirm its circular shape, which features three concentric circles, all inserted into a square with unequal sides.
+• Muyucmarca: comes from the Quechua word “Muyuq,” meaning round, and “marca,” meaning town.
+Its rediscovered foundations confirm its circular shape, which features three concentric circles, all inserted into a square with unequal sides.

-• Paucarmarca is covered with earth, possibly could have been quadrangular.
-Etymologically, “Pauca” means festive, beautiful, joyful, garden, and “Marca” means population.
+• Paucarmarca: it is covered with earth and may possibly have been quadrangular in shape.
+“Pauca” means festive, beautiful, cheerful, or garden, and “marca” means town.
 It is believed to have been dedicated to the stars.

-Currently, only the foundations of the Towers remain.
-The buildings were destroyed in the early colonial period, their foundations covered with earth; they were later located and recovered by Dr. Luis E. Valcárcel.
+Today, only the foundations of the towers remain.
+The buildings were destroyed in the early colonial period, and their foundations were covered with earth; they were later located and recovered by Dr. Luis E. Valcárcel.

 Group of Enclosures

-This group of enclosures is found at the top of the hill, to the south and a short distance from the towers.
-They are beautiful rooms situated against the hill, overlooking the plazas of the Inca city.
-The rooms themselves are characterized as long and narrow, connected by a series of trapezoidal doors.
-Their walls are made up of irregular polygons with steep faces and well-polished edges.
+This group of enclosures is located at the top of the hill, to the south and a short distance from the towers.
+These are rooms set against the hillside, overlooking the plazas of the Inca city.
+The rooms themselves are characterized by being long and narrow, connected to one another by a series of trapezoidal doorways.
+Their walls are made up of irregular polyhedrons, with rough faces and finely polished edges.

 The Bastions

-Located in the central and middle part of the bastions with trapezoidal shapes, they served as entrance to the tower area.
-The three mentioned doors are: T’iopunku, Ajawanapunku, Wiracochapunku.
+Located in the central and middle part of the bastions with trapezoidal shapes, they served as entrances to the tower sector.
+The three gates mentioned are: T’iopunku, Ajawanapunku, and Wiracochapunku.

 Rodadero or Suchuna

-Geologically, it is a natural formation of diorite, of volcanic origin, which emerged modulating its surface with curves and stripes in the form of slides.
+Geologically, it is a natural formation of diorite, of volcanic origin, that emerged with rounded surfaces and grooves like slides.

 The Inca Throne or K’usilluc Jink’ian

-Translated, these words correspond to "where the monkey climbs up."
-It is a succession of seats carved in diorite rock with a deep aesthetic sense, located on the eastern part of the hill, from which there is a panoramic view of the complex.
+These words are interpreted as “where the monkey climbs.”
+It is a succession of seats carved into diorite rock with a deep aesthetic sense.
+It is located on the eastern portion of the hill, from where there is a panoramic view of the complex.

-There are two, the smaller next to Warmi K’acchana is short in length and has become a distraction for visitors.
-The larger one is further north, below a large limestone rock.
-This passage is flooded and not accessible.
+There are two of them.
+The smaller one, next to Warmi K’acchana, is short in length and has become an attraction for visitors.
+The large one is farther north, beneath a large limestone rock.
+This passage is flooded, and entry is not possible.

-There are many rumors about the origin of the chinkanas, the why and what for of these so-called "labyrinths".
-Some believe they are interconnected with the various Inca constructions, yet it remains a great mystery.
+There are many rumors regarding the origin of the chincanas, about why and for what purpose these so-called “labyrinths” were built.
+Some believe they are interconnected with different Inca constructions; however, they remain a great mystery.

-There are dozens of legends formerly told by inhabitants of Cusco, as well as stories written by chroniclers like Inca Garcilaso de la Vega, about the connection that Sacsayhuamán had with the Qoricancha, or the sudden appearances of the ancient inhabitants who lived in Cusco.
+There are dozens of legends once told by Cusco locals, as well as written accounts by chroniclers such as Inca Garcilaso de la Vega, about the connection Sacsayhuamán had with Qoricancha, or the sudden appearances of the ancient inhabitants who lived in Cusco.

 • You can find stones up to 9 meters high.

-• Sacsayhuamán houses the famous "suchuna" or "slides", a very touristy place that over the years has become even more popular as a pastime for those visiting this fabulous complex.
+• Sacsayhuamán is home to the famous “suchuna” or “rodaderos,” a very popular place that over the years has become even more visited as a pastime for those who explore this remarkable complex.

-• Today only between 20% and 40% of the total construction of the Sacsayhuamán complex can be seen, as a large part of this construction was destroyed by the Spaniards.
+• Today, only between 20% and 40% of the total construction of the Sacsayhuamán complex can be appreciated, because a large part of this construction was destroyed by the Spaniards.

-• There is still much of Sacsayhuamán that lies underground.
+• There is still much of Sacsayhuamán that remains underground.

 Cultural Events in Sacsayhuamán

-Currently, Inca reenactments take place on the esplanade of the Sacsayhuamán fortress
+Today, Inca reenactments are held on the esplanade of the Sacsayhuamán fortress.

 Inti Raymi

-This is one of the most important festivities of the year, as tourists from all over the world gather to witness this wonderful spectacle.
+It is one of the most important festivities of the year, as travelers from all over the world gather to be part of the Inti Raymi reenactment.

 General Information about Sacsayhuamán